iTwin/reality-capture/typescript/packages/reality-capture-modeling/README.md

 ## Usage example

 An example is available to show how to create jobs and get its results.
-See [Reality Conversion O2D example](./../../examples/code-samples/src/ContextCapture.ts)
+See [Reality Modeling example](./../../examples/code-samples/src/Modeling.ts)